ankidroid/Anki-Android/Development-Guide.md

 ## AnkiDroid source code overview: Where to find what
  * `/AnkiDroid/src/main/` is the root directory for the main project (`%root`)
  * `%root/java/com/ichi2/anki/` is the directory containing the main AnkiDroid source code.
- * `%root/java/com/ichi2/anki/DeckPicker.java` is the code which runs when first booting into AnkiDroid.
+ * `%root/java/com/ichi2/anki/DeckPicker.java` is the code which runs when starting AnkiDroid from the Android launcher.
  * `%root/java/com/ichi2/libanki/` contains the underlying Anki code which is common to all Anki clients.
 It is ported directly from the [Anki Desktop python code](https://github.com/dae/anki/tree/master/anki) into Java.
    * Because `libanki` code comes upstream from the common Anki code, edit it only when necessary.
 Keeping the code consistent with the common core makes it easier to integrate future upgrades.
- * `%root/assets/flashcard.css` contains the CSS file included with each flash card
+ * `%root/assets/ ` contains the flashcard.css and HTML templates included with each flash card
  * `%root/res/` contains the [Android resource XML files](http://developer.android.com/guide/topics/resources/providing-resources.html) for the project.
  * `%root/res/values/` contains app strings, whiteboard colors, and a basic HTML template for flashcards.
  * `%root/res/layout/` contains the GUI layouts for most screens.
  * `%root/res/drawable-****/` contains the icons used throughout the app at [various resolutions](https://www.google.com/design/spec/style/icons.html).

 ## Issues to get started with
 If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
-In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.
+In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) or are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves, and the similar "Good First Issue" label has been added to any tasks that seem like a good way to get started working with the codebase.

 If it's unclear exactly what needs to be done, or how to do it, please don't hesitate to ask for clarification or help!